DerrickVericho/Kaisennn/README.md

-- 👋 Hello, I’m @Kaisennn
+- 👋 Hello, everyone call me Derrick.
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Finance industry
 - 🌱 I’m currently learning some programming languages such as Python, R and SQL